havenhobbs/havenhobbs/README.md

 # Haven Hobbs

-I am a Computer Science major with 2 semesters from graduation.
+Computer Science major with 2 semesters from graduation.
 I'm currently enjoying front-end projects using HTML, CSS, and JS, but end goal is to become a full-stack developer.
 I've started this process with increased practice in Java and Python.

 ## Languages and Tools